Microsoft/azure-docs.cs-cz/articles/search/search-get-started-portal.md

 #### <a name="example-faceted-with-scope-reduction-searchfacetcategorytop2"></a>Příklad (s omezujícími vlastnostmi a zmenšením rozsahu): `search=*&facet=Category&$top=2`

 * Parametr **search=** * znamená prázdné vyhledávání.
 Prázdné vyhledávání prohledává všechno.
 Jedním z důvodů odeslání prázdného dotazu je použití filtru nebo omezující vlastnosti na kompletní sadu dokumentů.
-Například chcete, aby se navigační struktura omezující vlastnosti sestávat ze všech hotelů v indexu.
+For example, you want a faceting navigation structure to consist of all hotels in the index.
 * Parametr **facet** vrací navigační strukturu, kterou můžete předat ovládacímu prvku uživatelského rozhraní.
 Vrací kategorie a počet.
-V takovém případě jsou kategorie založené na poli, které se pohodlně označuje jako *kategorie*.
-V Azure Kognitivní hledání neexistuje žádná agregace, ale je možné přibližnou agregaci pomocí `facet`, která poskytuje počet dokumentů v každé kategorii.
+In this case, categories are based on a field conveniently called *Category*.
+There is no aggregation in Azure Cognitive Search, but you can approximate aggregation via `facet`, which gives a count of documents in each category.

 * Parametr **$top=2** vrací dva dokumenty a ilustruje, že parametr `top` můžete použít ke snížení i navýšení počtu výsledků.

-#### <a name="example-facet-on-numeric-values-searchspafacetrating"></a>Příklad (omezující vlastnost na číselné hodnoty): `search=spa&facet=Rating`
+#### <a name="example-facet-on-numeric-values-searchspafacetrating"></a>Example (facet on numeric values): `search=spa&facet=Rating`

-* Tento dotaz je omezující vlastnost pro hodnocení na základě textu, který slouží k vyhledávání *hesla*.
-Termín *hodnocení* lze zadat jako omezující vlastnost, protože pole je označeno jakoelné, filtrovatelné a plošky v indexu a hodnoty, které obsahuje (číslo, 1 až 5), jsou vhodné pro kategorizaci výpisů do skupin.
+* This query is facet for rating, on a text search for *spa*.
+The term *Rating* can be specified as a facet because the field is marked as retrievable, filterable, and facetable in the index, and the values it contains (numeric, 1 through 5), are suitable for categorizing listings into groups.

 * Kategorizovat je možné pouze filtrovatelná pole.
 Ve výsledcích je možné vrátit pouze zobrazitelná pole.

-* Pole *hodnocení* je plovoucí desetinná čárka dvojitá přesnost a seskupení bude podle přesné hodnoty.
-Další informace o seskupení podle intervalu (například hodnocení 3 hvězdičky, hodnocení 4 hvězdičkami atd.) najdete v tématu [implementace omezujících možností navigace v Azure kognitivní hledání](https://docs.microsoft.com/azure/search/search-faceted-navigation#filter-based-on-a-range).
+* The *Rating* field is double-precision floating point and the grouping will be by precise value.
+For more information on grouping by interval (for instance, "3 star ratings," "4 star ratings," etc.), see [How to implement faceted navigation in Azure Cognitive Search](https://docs.microsoft.com/azure/search/search-faceted-navigation#filter-based-on-a-range).

 ### <a name="highlight-query"></a> Zvýraznění výsledků hledání